Urinary Incontinence (UI)

 - Menopause and postmenopausal complications

-Because of the differences between the sexes in terms of pelvic and genital structure and the way the genitalia are connected to the urinary system, UI generally affects men and women differently in terms of the type of UI experienced, and for different reasons.
-Women are often affected by UI in relation to their reproductive processes, whereas men commonly experience UI in relation to problems affecting the prostate gland and associated surgery.
+Because of the differences between the sexes in terms of pelvic and genital structure and the way the genitalia are connected to the urinary system, UI generally affects females and males differently in terms of the type of UI experienced, and for different reasons.
+Females are often affected by UI in relation to their reproductive processes, whereas males commonly experience UI in relation to problems affecting the prostate gland and associated surgery.

-The principal types of UI experienced by women are:
+The principal types of UI experienced by females are: